Avicii: Posthumous releases and tribute activities

-On 6 April 2021, it was announced that the biography would be titled Tim – The Official Biography of Avicii and set for release in the UK and North America on 16 November of the same year.
+A biography titled Tim – The Official Biography of Avicii was released in the UK and North America on 16 November 2021.
 Kitty Empire of The Guardian described it as "An honest study of the shy young man turned superstar DJ".
+A second tribute concert was held at the Avicii Arena on 1 December.
+A third tribute concert, titled "Together for a Better Day", was also held at the Avicii Arena on 6 December 2023.